 When to file.
-An abatement of any penalty or addition to tax under this section will be allowed only if you submit the request for abatement within the period allowed for collection of the penalty or addition to tax or, if you paid the penalty or addition to tax, within the period allowed for claiming a credit or refund of such penalty or addition to tax.
+An abatement of any penalty or addition to tax under this section will be allowed only if:

+- You submit the request for abatement within the period allowed for collection of the penalty or addition to tax, or - You paid the penalty or addition to tax, within the period allowed for claiming a credit or refund of such penalty or addition to tax.

 Where to file.
-If the erroneous advice received relates to an item on a Federal tax return, send Form 843 to the Internal Revenue Service Center where your return was filed.
-If the erroneous advice does not relate to an item on a tax return, Form 843 should be sent to the service center where your return was filed for the tax year you relied on the advice.
+If the erroneous advice received relates to an item on a federal tax return, send Form 843 to the Internal Revenue Service Center where your return was filed.
+If the erroneous advice does not relate to an item on a federal tax return, send Form 843 to the service center where your return was filed for the tax year you relied on the advice.